matter-labs/zksync-dapp-portal/README.md

 * Clear user interface for viewing, sending, bridging zkSync Era and zkSync Lite tokens.
 * Possibility to add contacts for easy access.
-* Easy setup and connection to local zkSync nodes or Hyperchains.
+* Easy setup and connection to local zkSync nodes or ZK Stack Hyperchains.

 ## Try it out!